We love to do weddings in church!

 - has at any time regularly gone to normal church services in the parish church for a period of at least 6 months or

 - That one of your parents, at any time after you were born:

 - has lived in the parish for a period of at least 6 months or

 - has regularly gone to normal church services in the parish church for a period of at least 6 months or

 That one of your parents or grandparents was married in the parish

 Marrying after divorce

 If one of you has been previously married, and the previous partner is still living, there are circumstances in which you can get married in church; your vicar will be pleased to explain if this can be possible for you.

 For further advice on getting married in church, look up http://www.yourchurchwedding.org/

-The complete charges for a wedding in either church by banns in 2019 are under £600, including organist and all optional extras, and there is no VAT.
+Charges for a wedding, in 2023 are £630, including organist and all optional extras, and there is no VAT.
 What other venue can match getting married in Church?